jsbin/learn/public/blog/new-processors.md

 ## Compass, Bourbon, et al

-Currently our thinking is this: we'll run both Sass and SCSS using the compass compile tool.
+Currently our thinking is this: we'll run both Sass and SCSS using the Compass compile tool.
 So if you want to include Bourbon, you just import it.

 I'm not particularly a pro user of CSS preprocessors, so I'm not 100% sure if this what people expect or not.
 I like that everything is just there, and you don't have to mess around selecting the right config option in your bin.